mananaggrawal/atlan-doorway-data/KnowledgeBase/Atlan/Research/2_research/raw_logs/blogs_and_numbers.md

 1. heyclau.de/entry/guides/team-onboarding-with-claude-code-plugins-and-skills — author kiannidev, HeyClaude, 2026-06-14.
 What was on it: a team-onboarding playbook for plugins/skills (curated bundles, scope standardization, staged day/week/month rollout, champion kit).
 Filed: YES, B1, 5 quotes.
 2. claudefa.st/blog/tools/mcp-extensions/plugins-distribution — author unclear (site "Claude Fast," Twitter @AbdoMobayad inferred on 2nd fetch), no date visible on first fetch.
 What was on it: personal-setup-to-org-standard lifecycle for plugins, versioning mechanics (semver vs. commit-SHA).
 Filed: YES, B1, 5 quotes.
 Re-fetched a second time later (see #23) purely to try to pin down authorship — inconclusive.

+---

+## 2. NPM / REGISTRY API CALLS — raw endpoint hits via the container's HTTP client

+[NOTE: the exact shell commands and raw JSON response bodies from this section are omitted here — repeated attempts to write the literal API-call syntax and query-string URLs into this file were blocked by a proxy-level filter on this KB connection.
+The substance is preserved below in prose; see the local research folder for the exact commands/output if needed.]

+1. Queried the npm download-stats endpoint for the `@anthropic-ai/claude-code` package for the last month and last week.
+Last-month figure: 80,220,622 downloads (window 2026-07-31 to 2026-08-29).
+Last-week figure: 21,450,823 downloads (window 2026-08-23 to 2026-08-29).
+2. Queried the same download-stats endpoint for a package literally named `skills`.
+Last-month figure: 38,365,913 downloads (same window).
+Last-week figure: 9,363,514 downloads (same window).
+This number is flagged throughout the filed report as hard to interpret at face value.
+3. Searched the npm registry's package-search endpoint for "skills claude" (10 results).
+Read off three smaller, more typical skills-adjacent packages before truncating the output: `@vegastack/skills` (monthly ~2,369 / weekly ~1,483 downloads, an installer/verifier for VegaStack Agent Skills), `@gallopsystems/agent-skills` (monthly ~1,851 / weekly ~705, symlinks itself into `.claude/skills` and `.agents/skills` on install), `@rheged-studio/agent-skills` (monthly ~568 / weekly ~320, describes itself as skills.sh-compatible bundles).
+These three to four orders of magnitude smaller than the `skills` package's 38.4M/month is itself evidence supporting the distrust flag on that figure — an unusually large gap for what should be a comparable category of tool, not otherwise explained in this pass (transitive/CI-triggered installs, a postinstall dependency of something else, or bot traffic are all plausible but unconfirmed; I did not check the package's declared dependents or search for large projects that depend on it, which would be the obvious next diagnostic step).
+This comparison itself was not written into the filed quantitative_baseline.md, an omission noted here.
+4. Fetched the npm registry's package-metadata record for `skills` directly and parsed it.
+Confirmed: latest published version 1.5.23; description "The open agent skills ecosystem"; homepage and repository both point to the `vercel-labs/skills` GitHub repo; the last five published versions were 1.5.20, 1.5.21, 1.5.22, 1.5.23, and a 1.5.23 snapshot; the latest version's declared runtime dependencies are the `tar` and `yaml` packages; its declared CLI entry points are named `skills` and `add-skill`.
+This is the evidence chain that let me assert — confirmed via package identity (repo, description, CLI entry-point names), not asserted from memory or guesswork — that the npm `skills` package IS the skills.sh command-line tool.

+---

+## 3. PAGE-BY-PAGE FETCH LOG (in the order I opened them)

+3. **zackproser.com/blog/claude-skills-internal-training** — author Zachary Proser, 2025-10-21.
+What was on it: skills as self-documenting runbooks, tribal-knowledge argument, "shared library" framing.
+Filed: YES, B1, 4 quotes.
+Flagged as an interview candidate.
+4. **dev.to/shimo4228/15-days-of-skill-sprawl-in-claude-code-lessons-from-3-audits-27em** — author shimo4228, 2026-02-22.
+What was on it: first-hand diary of 3 self-run skill audits, truncation at Discovery stage, duplicate Swift/Python skills, recurring-audit necessity.
+Filed: YES, B2, 4 quotes.
+Flagged as interview candidate.
+5. **mindstudio.ai/blog/context-rot-claude-code-skills-bloated-files** — author Luis Chavez-Mattos (Director of Product), 2026-03-24.
+What was on it: "context rot" concept, token-cost math for bloated skill files, 2,000-3,000 token rule of thumb.
+Filed: YES, B2, 5 quotes.
+6. **sentinelone.com/blog/marketplace-skills-and-dependency-hijack-in-claude-code** — 2026-01-06, no individual byline surfaced by the fetch.
+What was on it: concrete dependency-hijack attack via an installed marketplace skill, trust-boundary argument.
+Filed: YES, B3, 5 quotes.

 [CONTENT_PLACEHOLDER]